thinkle-iacs/think-js/way_of_the_program.md

 All modern web browser (Firefox, Chrome, Safari, MS Edge/IE, etc) ship with a Javascript interpreter.
 You can also install a stand-alone interpreter on your computer.

-The longer code examples in this book will use [Repl.it](https://repl.it), an online programming platform and community.
-Code listings include links to the "repl" that you can copy ("fork") and experiment with.

 There are two ways to use the interpreter: *interactive or immediate mode* and *script mode*.
 In immediate mode, you type Javascript expressions into the interpreter's console, and the interpreter immediately shows the result.
 This is the an example of the repl.it